torchvtk/torchvtk/_sources/TorchQueueDataset.md.txt

 You can use all `torchvtk.transforms` or any callable objects that operate on dicts, as defined by `TorchDataset`.

 #### Queue Sampling
+The queue is filled using background processes and has different filling modes.
+Depending on how fast you can actually load your data compared to running your network, you might want to advance the queue by one item upon sampling (if your SSD/hard drives are fast enough).
+In this case use `mode="onsample"`.
+If you find that data loading is your bottleneck, try to make the queue as big as possible and use `mode="always"`.
+This will just keep pushing new items to your queue as fast as possible, removing old ones.
+If your network is generally faster, this is the desired way to get the most uniform sampling frequencies for all your items.

 ### Advanced Example
 This continues on the [TorchDataset Example](TorchDataset.html#more-involved-example).